 The Deputy Head Academic of the Infant and Junior School is responsible for the day-to-day organisation of the curriculum.
-The Principal, Deputy Head and Subject Leaders monitor the long- and medium-term plans for all teachers, ensuring that all classes are taught a broad and balanced curriculum and that all lessons have appropriate learning objectives.
+The Principal, Heads of Faculty and Subject Leaders monitor the long- and medium-term plans for all teachers, ensuring that all classes are taught a broad and balanced curriculum and that all lessons have appropriate learning objectives.